By Cherub Baby

 First – what is an allergy?

 An allergy occurs when the immune system of your body reacts with a substance in the environment which is usually harmless; like food, pollen or even dust.
 Your body mistakes the substance as harmful and causes an allergic reaction.
 When this reaction occurs, allergy antibodies are produced in the body which react with the foreign substance and trigger physical symptoms.
-Anaphylaxis is the sever, life threatening reaction which most parents are worried bout.
+Anaphylaxis is the severe, life threatening reaction which most parents are worried about.

 Symptoms to look out for: